A Survey on Knowledge-Oriented Retrieval-Augmented Generation: Advanced RAG Approaches

 \subsubsection{Technical Implementation}

-Memory RAG primarily focuses on explicit memory, which takes the form of sparse key-value caches that serve as an intermediate representation between raw text and model parameters.
-Memory RAG converts knowledge from raw text into more compact and structured explicit memories through key-value caching, uses these memories to guide and optimize the retrieval process, and reduces dependence on real-time retrieval to improve system efficiency.
-It reduces computational costs through efficient memory management, enhances long-text processing capabilities by storing and selectively retrieving information, and improves answer accuracy and interpretability through structured knowledge representation.
+Memory RAG primarily focuses on explicit memory, which takes the form of sparse key-value caches that form an intermediate representation between raw text and model parameters.
+Memory RAG converts knowledge from raw text into more compact and structured explicit memories via key-value caching, using them to guide and optimize retrieval while reducing dependence on real-time search to improve efficiency.
+It reduces computational costs through efficient memory management, enhances long-text processing capabilities by storing and selectively retrieving information, and improves answer accuracy through structured knowledge representation.

 $\text{Memory}^3$ \cite{yang2024memory3} employs a progressive compression mechanism that transforms raw input tokens into explicit memories through a two-stage pre-training process.
 The first stage, called warmup stage, focuses on memory formation without explicit memory to develop the model's basic reading comprehension abilities.
 The second stage, called continual train stage, introduces explicit memories and enhances the model's ability to utilize these memories during generation.
 This approach particularly emphasizes memory sparsification and storage optimization through sparse key-value storage, with several innovative designs: it selects only the first half of attention layers as memory layers, reduces key-value heads through grouped query attention, and employs token-level sparsification to select only the most relevant tokens for each head.
 These optimizations enable efficient handling of large-scale knowledge bases while significantly reducing storage requirements.